import pandas as pd

 We like the earlier form of the dataset, but we want something better; considering that there are too many columns that are hard to read.
 Let’s melt it!

-out of the life_exp, hdi, etc. variables and having it as a separate column, with the value of that year displayed next to it.
+Basically, it will involve extracting the year out of the life_exp, hdi, etc. variables and having it as a separate column, with the value of that year displayed next to it.
 Finally we’re going to use that as a key to merge all the variables together.

 Finally each row will take the following form…